API

 A molecular shape object.

-This class is typically created by parsing an SDF-format string.
+This class is typically created from an SDF-format string parsed by COSMolKit.

 Examples